chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `KeepTheBeatObject` is similar to the `EquidistantObject`, but it repeats over and over.
 This is for things like Lockstep marching patterns, or Flipper-Flop, but is not limited to same-beat patterns.
-This is like a pattern that repeats or is truncated.
+This is a type of pattern that can repeat itself.

+Examples of games with keep-the-beat objects: Lockstep, Tap Troupe, Flipper-Flop, Rhythm Rally

 The `defaultDuration` field is the duration when initially placed.
-It also acts as the "duration" for when to repeat the pattern, unless the cues are longer than this value.
+It also acts as the interval for when to repeat the pattern in `cues`.
+>Note, if the total duration of `cues` is longer than `defaultDuration`, the repeating interval will be this longer value.

 See `PatternObject` for the ID and name structure.

-The `CuePointerObjects` used *are in order* and are not changed.
+The `CuePointerObjects` used *are in order* and use all fields.

 ## `RandomCueObject` structure